HTD-Health/playbook-OUTDATED/education-budget.md

 Please note that we are not yet sure if Revolut Business will work for us so we might go different route.

 ### What if I want to attend a training that costs 4 500 + VAT?
 Can I use my budget for that?
 Yes, you can.
-You can use whatever chunk of your budget to fund such a training e.g. you can take 2 000 PLN from you education budget and pay the rest (2 500) from your personal money.
+You can use whatever chunk of your budget to fund such a training e.g. you can take 2 000 PLN from your education budget and pay the rest (2 500) from your personal money.

 ### Is VAT tax included in the amount?
 The budget is reduced by a net amount (i.e. without VAT tax) of your expense if you provide an expense VAT invoice to us and the invoice lists "HTD Polska sp. z o.o." as a buyer.
 If you are not able to provide such an invoice then your budget will be reduced by the brutto amount (i.e. including VAT).